i-chvets/notebook-operators/image-definitions/README.md

 ## Image Definitions

-Image definitions contain copies of selected sources from upstream.
+Image definitions contain patch files for selected sources from upstream.
 These differ from one repository to the next.
 Scripts should be updated accordingly.
 In addtion, it is a good practice to update this README file with what repositories are tracked.

 ### Kubeflow

 `setup.sh` contains a list of container images that are maintained in this repository from Kubeflow upstream repository (https://github.com/kubeflow/kubeflow.git).
-Sources for those images are located in `./kubeflow/` directory.
+Sources for those images are checkeout (sparse) into `./kubeflow/` directory.

-Additional resources are also located in this repository such as `base` and `common`.
 For detailed resources that these images require refer to `setup.sh` script.

 There were modification done to `Makefile(s)` and `Dockerfiles(s)` to ensure bulding only required images.